HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/SerchingTipsforMkdocs.md

 # Tips for searching the Help Center

-This topic contains tips on how to refine your search results and find the information you need in the HCL Digital Experience (DX) Help Center.
+This topic contains tips on how to improve your search results and find the information you need in the HCL Digital Experience (DX) Help Center.

-Refer to the following search queries to help you refine your search results:
+Refer to the following sample search queries to help you can find the required search results:

 - **fo***: Use this to find all the keywords beginning with 'fo'.
 - **f*o**: Use this to find all the keywords that start with 'f' and end with 'o'.